ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 # Security Considerations

-Security is an important matter for streaming media applications and it was briefly touched on in {{#gen-encrypt}}.
+Security is an important matter for streaming media applications and it was briefly touched on in {{gen-encrypt}}.
 This document itself introduces no new security issues.

 # Acknowledgments